ewgdg/ewgdg.github.io/src/pages/blog/2019-10-30-why-i-created-this-page.md

 <span dir="ltr">The short explanation of getting such a page is to find
 a job.
 Besides looking for a job, this page also has some other meanings to me.
-If viewing this world as a game, who is the one to define the rules for the game?
+Suppose this world is a game, who is the one to define the rules for the game?
 I believe it is the ones with more impact on the world to define the rules.
 Steve Jobs had a great impact on the world, so he defined the beauty of his dressing code and had many followers.